Knowing Your Pin Backs and Pin Attachments

 Rubber Clutch

-Easy to put on and off, rubber clutches are another popular pin attachment which is simply pushed into a pin’s needlepoint to fasten and release a pin.
-They’ve gained popularity in recent years with the rise of enamel pins and can come in different colors to match a pin’s plating or paint job.
+Easy to put on and off, rubber clutches are another popular pin attachment which simply is pushed into a pin’s needlepoint to fasten and release a pin.
+They’ve gained popularity in recent years with the rise of enamel pins and can come in different colors to match a pin’s plating or paint detailing.
 Rubber clutches are one of our two standard attachments and are more comfortable to wear for pins intended to be worn against the skin.
-Pin fact: If you’re using the same clutch over and over again, it’ll eventually start losing its grip but rubber clutches are quite easy to replace.

 Jewelry Clutch